Orchestration — Causal Operations Atlas

 POST /api/v1/orchestration/digest/reviewdashboard → relayStamp review_state + reviewer on a digest row.
 Body: {task_id, action: approve|reject|request_changes|reset, planner_id?}.
 The relay verifies the row's planner_id is in the principal's owned set.

 Storage is pluggable.
 The hosted relay at nfltr.xyz uses a SQL store so commands and digests survive a restart.
-The same five-method Store interface keeps the wire shape consistent for planners and workers.
+The same wire shape keeps coordinator and worker state consistent across a restart.

 Troubleshooting